Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-quarkonium dissociation rates

 \subsection{Off-shell effects}

 As discussed in section~\ref{sec:hf-tmat}, the large scattering rates in an sQGP lead to broad and typically non-Lorentzian spectral functions for the partons, highlighting their off-shell properties (see figure~\ref{fig:sfs_partons}).
-The off-shell effects of the heavy and light partons can be implemented into the quarkonium dissociation rate via the convolution of the spectral functions of the incoming and outgoing light parton $i$ and the outgoing heavy quark $Q$ (see, \eg, \cite{Liu:2018syc}),
+The off-shell effects of the heavy and light partons can be implemented into the quarkonium dissociation rate via a convolution over the spectral functions of the incoming and outgoing light parton $i$ and the outgoing heavy quark $Q$ (see, \eg, \cite{Liu:2018syc}),

 As in (\ref{eq:kinetic}), $\varepsilon_Q$, $\varepsilon_{\Qb}$, and $\varepsilon_i$ denote the on-shell energies of the incoming heavy quark, heavy antiquark, and the light parton, respectively.
 The off-shell energies of the outgoing heavy quark and the incoming and outgoing light partons are denoted by $\omega'$, $\nu$ and $\nu'$, respectively.
-The spectral functions, $\rho_{Q(i)}$, describe the off-shell properties of the partons and are selfconsistently calculated within the $T$-matrix approach (recall figure~\ref{fig:sfs_partons}) and are folded over their corresponding thermal distribution functions, denoted as $n_{Q(i)}$.
+The spectral functions, $\rho_{Q(i)}$, describe the off-shell properties of the partons and are selfconsistently calculated within the $T$-matrix approach (recall figure~\ref{fig:sfs_partons}); they are folded over their corresponding thermal distribution functions, denoted as $n_{Q(i)}$.